animetosho/ParPar/xor_depends/info.md

 We use 128 bit operations only because it’s the optimal size for SSE instructions.
-The algorithm can trivially be adopted for any number of bits (including non-SIMD sizes, though there seems to be little benefit in sizes below 128 bit) and only needs load, store and XOR operations to function.
+The algorithm can trivially be adopted for any number of bits (including non-SIMD sizes) and only needs load, store and XOR operations to function.

 Using 256 bit AVX operations may improve performance over 128 bit SSE operations.
 Also, the 3 operand XOR operations could be useful for eliminating